PhilemonPhilippin/PhilemonPhilippin/README.md

 My career goals are rooted in a passion for continuous learning and the pursuit of excellence in my work.

-At the moment, I'm keeping myself **busy by**
+At the moment, I'm keeping myself busy by

 - Looking for a Software Developer job in Belgium,
 - Developing functionalities for the website of an non-profit association in the cultural sector,
-- Studying programming via LeetCode as well as via small projects to practice the concepts I'm discovering,
+- Studying programming via LeetCode as well as via modest personal projects,
-- And studying Harvard CS50’s Introduction to Computer Science.
+- Studying Harvard CS50’s Introduction to Computer Science.

 # Projects
 ## 🍽️ Kitchen